What is COBRA Insurance?

 Is dental insurance covered under COBRA?

 Yes.
 Along with medical and vision benefits, dental coverage is included under COBRA.
-However, you cannot choose new coverage or switch to a different plan from the one you held prior to your change in employment.
+However, you cannot choose new coverage or switch to a different plan from the one you held before your change in employment.
 If, for example, you had a medical and dental plan while employed but not a vision plan, you can keep one or both plans under COBRA – but you would be unable to add a vision plan.

-In order to keep using benefits from a standalone dental plan under COBRA, you must complete a separate, dental-specific COBRA enrollment process.
+To keep using benefits from a standalone dental plan under COBRA, you must complete a separate, dental-specific COBRA enrollment process.
 Learn more at healthcare.gov or benefits.gov.

 What coverage do I receive under COBRA?